2025 Champions Trophy: Knockout stage

 The knockout stage consisted of two semi-finals and a final.
-The first semi-final was held in Dubai on 4 March, and the second in Lahore on 5 March.
+The first semi-final was held on 4 March in Dubai (due to India's boycott of Pakistan), and the second semi-final in Lahore on 5 March.
 The final was held in Dubai on 9 March.
-The ICC had stated that if India qualified for the final, it would be held in Dubai or else in Lahore.Both the semi-finals and the final have reserve days.
-If a reserve day comes into play, the match would not be restarted but instead resumed from the previous day's play, if there was any.
+The final had been due to be played in Lahore but the ICC had stated that if India qualified for the final, it would instead be played in Dubai.
+Both the semi-finals and the final had reserve days.
+If a reserve day were to come into play, the match would not be restarted but instead resumed from the previous day's play, if there was any.